Headlines

 Fun Facts!

-James L. Brooks Won an Oscar For Best Director For the 1981 Film, Terms of Endearment
+James L. Brooks Won 3 Academy Awards For the 1981 Film Terms of Endearment

 Billy Joel's 52nd Street Album Won a Grammy For Album of the Year in 1980